-The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.
+The wanted and interfering signals apply to each supported polarization, under the assumption of polarization match.

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.

 For FR2 BS, the OTA wanted and OTA interfering signals are provided at RIB using the parameters in table 10.5.2.3-1 for general OTA blocking requirements.
-The reference measurement channel for the wanted signal is further specified in annex A.
+The reference measurement channel for the wanted signal is further specified in annex A. The characteristics of the interfering signal is further specified in annex D.

 The OTA blocking requirements are applicable outside the Base Station RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.
 The OTA blocking requirements apply in the in-band blocking frequency range, which is from [XX] MHz below the lowest frequency of the uplink operating band up to [XX] MHz above the highest frequency of the uplink operating band for BS type 2-O in an operating band less than [XX] MHz wide, but excludes the downlink frequency range of the FDD operating band.